opatiny/octanis-internship-workbook/docs/programming/stm32Programming/envWithDebug-linux.md

 [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-- you first have to install the repository in which there is the last version of docker
+You have to install the repository in which there is the last version of docker -> it is not something you can make with apt-get because it the repositories of apt-get are not necessarily upt-to-date with the last version of Docker

-- then you can install the necessary packages and test your install (pretty straightforward)
+## In VSCode

+Install these extensions:
+- Remote Development -> Microsoft
+- Docker -> Microsoft
+- Restart vscode

+## To do every time

+In the firmware of your project:

+- Create a `.devcontainer` folder and copy `devcontainer.json` and `Dockerfile` to it (ther's acopy of these files in `./envFiles/`)
+- Copy `launch.json` and `c_cpp_properties.json` to your `.vscode` folder
+- Click on the green icon at the bottom-left of the vscode window and pick "Reopen Folder in container"
+- Copy the `STM32F303.svd` file to the root of the project